mochabyte0x/MochiMapper/README.md

 - (indirect) Syscalls
 - Better KEY/IV retrieval (maybe remotely ?)
 - Build it CRT Free for better entropy
-- Turn this into a reflective DLL loader
+- Convert this into a reflective DLL loader